opfo/AGMedallionView/README.md

 ## AGMedallionView

-cbpowell/AGMedallionView is a bordered image view for iOS, with a customizable border (color/gradient/shadow).
+__cbpowell__/AGMedallionView is a bordered image view (that is also a subclass of UIControl) for iOS, with a customizable border and shadow.
+The border can be a solid color OR a gradient (defined by a CGGradient), and the shadow color, offset, and blur can be specified.
+The view will be resized to fit any shadow blur and offset setting.

 This version is forked from AGMedallionView, which was created as a picture view control just like the one that Apple is using at the login screen in Mac OS X Lion.

 ![Screenshot](http://cbpowell.github.com/AGMedallionView/AGMedallionViewImage.png)